isaacnmm/pestpolicy-hugo2XX/content/posts/lawn-verticutting/index.md

 layout: post
 ---

-For many homeowners, [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/) care begins and ends with regular mowing, watering, and occasional fertilization.
+For many homeowners, [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/)care begins and ends with regular mowing, watering, and occasional fertilization.
 While these practices are foundational, a truly vibrant and resilient lawn often requires more specialized interventions.

 Among these, verticutting also known as vertical mowing, power raking, or dethatching stands out as a powerful tool for promoting deep turf health and maximizing the success of overseeding efforts.